Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

             }
         ]
         ```
-    - Since the SMTP port needs to be configured on the fly when the app is launched for test execution you also need to override the port from the `SmtpPort` configuration parameter in the app's `Startup` class:
+    - The SMTP port needs to be configured on the fly when the app is launched for test execution.
+So you also need to override the port from the `SmtpPort` configuration parameter in the app's `Startup` class:
         ```csharp
         public void ConfigureServices(IServiceCollection services)
         {